mlibrary/alma-events/README.md

 ```

 ## Trying out message queue
-When in development mode and while the app is `up` one can send a message directly to the message queue by doing the following:
+While in development mode and while the app is `up` one can send a message directly to the message queue by doing the following:
 ```
 docker-compose exec web curl -X POST --data-binary "@PATH_TO_YOUR_MESSAGE_JSON" localhost:4567/send-dev-webhook-message
 ```